OpenBagTwo/chappeau/Chappeau Resourcepack/README.md

 - [Bake Multiple Materials to One Texture Map (Blender Tutorial) - YouTube](https://www.youtube.com/watch?v=wG6ON8wZYLc)
 - [How to bake textures in Blender - Artisticrender.com](https://artisticrender.com/how-to-bake-textures-in-blender/) --
     an honest-to-God _written guide!_
+- [This Minecraft Bug Report](https://bugs.mojang.com/browse/MC-141876) for explaining to me why my commands were deleting the first potion in the brewing stand ("works as intended" lol)
+- [This thread on minecraftforum.net](https://www.minecraftforum.net/forums/minecraft-java-edition/redstone-discussion-and/commands-command-blocks-and/2982699-how-to-execute-if-chest-has-a-item-in-it) for providing me with a workaround to the above not-a-bug.

 ## License